 4. Health insurance

-You may think you’re healthy and young, but even healthy and young people get in car accidents, or can be struck down by devastating illnesses.
+You may think you’re healthy and young, but robust people get in car accidents, or can be struck down by devastating illnesses.
 Unless you’re worth millions and can easily pay your own bills, going without health insurance is just plain dumb.